 Am I pretty?

 I’ve definitely asked myself this question more than once.
 And if we’re all being honest in here, we’ve all asked that question.
-Maybe not verbally, but you have looked at yourself in the mirror to make a decision of if you look or feel attractive that day.
+Maybe not verbally. but you have looked at yourself in the mirror to make a decision of if you look or feel attractive that day.
 And to this question, I have to say you are your own answer.

 “No amount of makeup can mask an ugly heart.”

 Regardless of the rest of society’s opinion, we are all pretty in our own unique ways.
 Your eyes may be pale blue, your hair may be curly, you might have freckles, etc. Your uniqueness is what makes you physically beautiful, but above the outward appearance, it’s your heart that makes you pretty.
 We all have physical flaws we like to criticize and may not be able to control.
 But the way we treat others and ourselves is something that we can have full control over.
-Who you choose to be can be the difference between a pretty and an ugly heart.
+Who you choose to be can be the difference between a pretty and ugly heart.

 In a recent study we did in our church’s youth group, we taught the teens that those who follow Christ are to be a difference or a “misfit” in our culture.
-This isn’t referring to being cultishly strange.
+This isn’t referring to be cultishly strange.
 This is talking about the way we live out our lives infront of others and when no one is watching.

-If it’s absolutely normal for “society” to tear other women down and make negative comments about their physical appearance, the misfit thing to do in this situation is to do the opposite.
+If it is absolutely normal for “society” to tear other women down and make negative comments about their physical appearance, the misfit thing to do in this situation is to do the opposite.
 It feels like any women’s magazine we open, we are allowed to backstab, pick other women apart for weight gain, weight loss, new haircuts, and everything else.
 It’s deemed acceptable to look down on other women.

 But should this be ok?

-The answer would be, no. If Christ calls His followers to be distinctly different and loving, this type of behavior would not be ok.
+The answer would be no. If Christ calls His followers to be distinctly different and loving, this type of behavior would not be ok.
 We are called to love.